Assala-Assellalou/Certifications/README.md

+#Currently learning :
+🔹Web Developement
+🔹Data Science
-Currently learning : Web Developement, Data Science and new to Machine Learning and AI
+🔹new to Machine Learning and AI